 But that's not the only technology offered by Cuboh for ghost kitchens.
 Anyone who has ever been in the back office of a restaurant or ghost kitchen has seen the never-ending onslaught of receipts, invoices and other paper records.
 Things become much more efficient once restaurant sales reports, restaurant analytics and account information are combined into software that enables owners to access this information easily from a digital device.

 Making The Right Choice For You

 For owners of ghost kitchens and those looking to open one, the pandemic has presented never before seen opportunities for non-traditional restaurants.
 Prior to COVID-19, the risk to not only survive as a ghost kitchen but thrive as one, was not a chance many would have taken.
 But now, with the popularity and ease of online ordering, delivery and takeout, many naysayers are taking a second look at ghost kitchens.

 So should you open a dine-in restaurant or a ghost kitchen?
 What is right for you depends on a number of factors.
 Perhaps you're a chef who has always wanted to open your own place, but the costs were too high.
 A ghost kitchen could be the answer to fulfill your dreams of feeding the masses with your culinary talents.

 Or maybe you're a current or hopeful restaurant owner and feel the time for action has arrived.
 Opening a dine-in restaurant in today's climate presents numerous challenges.
 That said, once the pandemic is behind us, these restaurants could see a considerable increase in regular business.

-Whether you open a traditional dine-in restaurant or a virtual kitchen, there's no doubt that you will need to rely on online orders for a solid percentage of your income.
+Whether you open a traditional dine-in restaurant or a ghost kitchen, there's no doubt that you will need to rely on online orders for a solid percentage of your income.
 Thus, it's important these orders are handled efficiently and swiftly, otherwise you risk damaging your reputation and losing out on customers.
-Manage all of your orders on one device through Cuboh.